 Boone County 4-H, Indiana 4-H, and the National 4-H offer members a variety of awards, trips, and incentives.
 A summary of these is on the Purdue Extension-Boone County Website.
 In addition, businesses and individuals who have contributed to the 4-H Booster Club sponsor these locally.
 Therefore, it is necessary for members wishing to be selected for these trips and awards to complete an application and submit it to the awards committee.

-These applications are found on our website: http://extension.purdue.edu/boone.
+These applications are found on our website: http://extension.purdue.edu/boone

-SPARK Clubs
+SPARK Programs

-Join a SPARK club to be a part of a short-term programs designed to "spark" interest of youth in a specific topic area.
+Short term programs designed to "spark" interest of youth in a specific topic area.
 These vary in topics and have a minimum of six hours of education throughout a time period.
 The program ends with a culminating project where youth showcase what they learned.
-Exhibiting at the Fair is not required.
+Exhibit at the Fair is not required.